 How to Solve Word Problems

 Most students find math word problems difficult.
-Word problems are found on must High School Exams, College Exams and a few Nursing Entrance exams like the PAX.
+Word problems are found on must High School Proficiency Exams and a few Nursing Entrance exams like the PAX.
 Tackling word problems is much easier if you have a systematic approach which we outline below.